 There are a lot of practical, likely scenario responses that Master includes in his curriculum, and it has benefited both himself and students who found themselves in situations where it is useful.
 Master commits a lot of curriculum towards self-defence for women and elders, too, as well as helping people to respond to muggers and those who may attempt to hold you against your will, whether they have weapons or not.

 Master teaches hidden and overt ways of attacking and defending.
 Aside from learning to balance when in motion, appropriate students will be taught how to break falls which is very important, especially amongst the elderly.
 Falls make up a huge amount of hospital entries and ongoing health complications and perhaps significant forced lifestyle changes.
 To know how to fall safely is a life and living skill indeed.
 The Kung Fu leads on from the other brackets in moving applications.

-Many have done Kung Fu, however, few would know the benefits of the Teh Nei Chia Chuan style nor the ability to execute soft style, or with the high degree of sensing, manipulation, subterfuge and control taught by Master.
-Your Senior Instructor will competently teach beginner and intermediate levels of Kung Fu and applied principles and detailed finesse applicable to advanced students.
+Many have done Kung Fu, however, few would know the benefits of the Teh Nei Chia Chuan Kung Fu internal, esoteric style.
+Nor would many have the ability to execute soft style Kung Fu, with the emphasis on mind led incorporation of breathing and chi with conscious and subconscious applications, hinged on heightened sensitivity, manipulation, subterfuge and control taught by Master.
+Lately, Master teaches most of the Tuesday classes for the higher level students, and he teaches kung fu basics to beginners and intermediates in Saturday classes about 8 times a year.
+Your Senior Instructor will competently teach beginner and intermediate levels of Kung Fu and applied principles and detailed finesse applicable to more advanced students.